Yoav (musician): Career

-Since Yoav's critically acclaimed debut album, Charmed and Strange (2008), he has sold out headline shows in Canada, the U.S., and Europe.
+Since Charmed and Strange, Yoav has sold out headline shows in Canada, the U.S., and Europe.
 He also embarked on a North American tour with Tori Amos, on which he sold over 9,000 copies of his album in three months.
 Yoav has also been featured as a "Single of the Week" artist on iTunes Canada.
 He also achieved a No.1 song in Russia, where he also received a special RAMP award (Rock Alternative Music Prize) in recognition of his achievements.
 After only one radio session in Denmark, Charmed and Strange climbed to number one on that country's iTunes album chart within 24 hours.

+Yoav and Jabulile Majola recorded a collaborative studio album entitled Unyazi; the album was released on June 28, 2024.